VUEngine/vuengine.github.io/documentation/language/custom-features.md

 }
 ```

-Then, to restrict from were it is legal to call such method, the array must be defined globally in non volatitle memory:
+Then, to restrict from were it is legal to call such method, a array of classes must be defined globally in non volatitle memory:

 ```cpp
 const ClassPointer SomSingletonClassAuthorizedClasses[] =